paladin-t/b8.plugins/README.md

 ### Installing

-It's not recommended to manipulate regular disks under the library directory manually, but don't be afraid of screwing off to plug these expansions, following steps:
+It's not recommended to manipulate regular disks under the library directory manually, but don't be afraid of screwing off to plug these expansions, following these steps:

 1. Clone or [download](https://github.com/paladin-t/b8.plugins/archive/master.zip) then extract the latest content to your local storage
-2. Create a `plugins` directory under the root directory of your disk library if it's not yet there, BASIC8 looks for plugins under directory with the exact name
+2. Create a `plugins` directory under the root directory of your disk library if it's not yet there, BASIC8 looks for plugins exactly under that directory
 3. Put extracted plugins under the `plugins` directory, do not include the `.git` stuff if you were cloning from here
 4. You need to reopen BASIC8 to use any new plugged expansions